terryaney/KatApp/scripts/readme.md

 ## v-ka-highchart

 The `v-ka-highchart` directive is responsible for creating HTML/javascript based chart objects (using the Highcharts API) from the calculation results.
 There are three types of chart information rows returned from CalcEngines: KatApp specific `config-*` option rows, chart and series option rows (with `id` matching the names of [Highcharts API](https://api.highcharts.com/highcharts/) properties), and data rows to be used as the chart data source.

+- [v-ka-highchart Model](#v-ka-highchart-model) - Discusses the properties that can be passed in to configure the `v-ka-highchart` directive.
+- [v-ka-highchart Table Layouts](#v-ka-highchart-table-layouts) - Discusses the three tables in the RBLe CalcEngine used to render the chart.
+- [v-ka-highchart Custom Options](#v-ka-highchart-custom-options) - Discusses custom options processed by RBLe Framework that do *not* map directly to HighCharts options.
+- [v-ka-highchart Standard Options](#v-ka-highchart-standard-options) - Discusses the standard options processed by RBLe Framework that *map directly* to Highcharts options.
+- [v-ka-highchart Custom Series Options](#v-ka-highchart-custom-series-options) - Discusses custom series options processed by RBLe Framework that do *not* map directly to Highcharts series options.
+- [v-ka-highchart Standard Series Options](#v-ka-highchart-standard-series-options) - Discusses the standard options processed by RBLe Framework that *map directly* to Highcharts series options.
+- [v-ka-highchart Property Value Parsing](#v-ka-highchart-property-value-parsing) - Explains how the RBLe Framework parses values from the CalcEngine to convert them into Highcharts property values.
+- [v-ka-highchart Language Support](#v-ka-highchart-language-support) - Explains how to control the UI culture/localization of the chart.

 ### v-ka-highchart Model